 Federal Medical Marijuana Cases - resolved

 UPDATE 5/3/2013 - Winslow and Abraham Norton agreed to a sentence of six months in jail and six months on home detention.
 They also agreed to forfeit some $600,000 in revenues.
-Two other codefendants — the Nortons' father, Michael, Brian Everett — pleaded guilty to using a telephone for a drug crime.
+Two other codefendants — the Nortons' father Michael and Brian Everett — pleaded guilty to using a telephone for a drug crime.
 They will be placed on probation.
+In addition, according to the Nortons, $600,000 seized by the federal government taken from a dedicated sales tax account will be forfeited as part of the plea agreement.

-Sentencing is set for August 8, but Winslow, 32, has already started serving his time.
-Last month, the federal government revoked his bail after a traffic stop in San Rafael revealed 2 pounds of marijuana in his car.
-Read more.
+UPDATE 10/10/2013 - Sentencing took place for all but Winslow Norton, who is scheduled for Tuesday October 15 at 1:30 PM.
+Winslow, 32, has already started serving his time.
+In July, the federal government revoked his bail after a traffic stop in San Rafael revealed 2 pounds of marijuana in his car.

 - On June 7, 2007, Siskiyou County Sheriffs picked up Gary Hulsey on a federal warrant.
 Hulsey had a 17-member collective garden with 68 plants and night security.
 He acquired the approval of the deputy, who later busted him, and the deputy has now been promoted to U.S. Marshall.
 Hulsey pled guilty in federal court to conspiracy and was given an 18-month sentence in early 2011.
 He was released in September 2012.